mdsufz/StandEnA/README.md

 ## System requirements
 A typical desktop (Linux) computer is capable of performing this workflow.
-Disk space can be the most limiting resource for the annotation step as each annotated genome produces ~2,5G of data.
+Disk space can be the most limiting resource for the annotation step as each annotated genome produces ~2 G of data.
 Therefore, it is recommended to have a fair ammount of free space depending on the number of genomes to be annotated.

 ## Workflow steps